Contrast-Security-OSS/docs/content/tools/sdk/MavenPlugin.md

 ### Configuration

-Below is a table showing all the different parameters for the plugin:
+Below is a table showing all the different parameters for the plugin.
 These settings are for connecting to TeamServer and filtering your vulnerabilities.

 | Parameter                    | Description                                             |
 |------------------------------|---------------------------------------------------------|